 When it comes to selling your house, this can be an extremely stressful time.
 The stress levels increase if your house needs major repairs too.
 This is even more of a challenge if you can’t afford those repairs!

-How do you sell a house that requires major repairs UK – what are the options
+How do you sell a house that requires major repairs?

-- DIY repair your house – do it yourself and save some money.
+- DIY repair your house to save money.

-- Get the experts in to do the repairs.
+- Get builders to do the house repairs.

-- Sell it as is and don’t do the repairs.
+- Sell your house as is and don’t do the repairs, but fixer-uppers are not for everyone.

 1. DIY repair your house – do it yourself and save some money